-As soon as you get your prescription filled, take the Ibuprofen 400mg, Acetaminophen 500mg, and Tramadol 50mg, then continue with the Ibuprofen 400mg and Acetaminophen 500mg every 4 hours around the clock for three days.
-You can take a Tramadol 50mg at night time.
-If the Ibuprofen 400mg and Acetaminophen 500mg are not helping with your discomfort, you may add a Tramadol 50mg.
-Although you may still be numb following surgery, and you may not feel you need a pain pill right away, if you wait until the numbness passes to take one, you may hurt unnecessarily until the medication gets into your system and starts to help.
+As soon as you get home, take the prescription 400mg of Ibuprofen or two over the counter 200mg tablets of Ibuprofen (Motrin) or Advil, two Acetaminophen (Tylenol) 500mg and the antibiotic (Amoxicillin 500mg or Clindamycin 150mg).
+Continue with the Ibuprofen 400mg every 4 hours around the clock for three days, then as needed for pain.
+Continue taking two Acetaminophen 500mg every 6 hours around the clock for pain, then as needed.
+You will take your antibiotic every 6 hours until gone.
+Even though you may be numb following surgery, and you may not feel you need to take a pill right away, if you wait until the numbness passes to take one, you may hurt unnecessarily until the medication gets into your system and starts to help.

 You should not drive while taking narcotic pain medications, but you may drive if you are only taking Ibuprofen and Acetaminophen.
 If you have any narcotic pain medication left, you can dispose of it at your nearest police substation.